datacoves/docs/docs/how-tos/airflow/customize-worker-environment.md

 Every task in an Airflow DAG's can use a different docker image.
 Operators accept an `executor_config` argument that can be used to customize the executor context.

-Given that Datacoves runs Airflow on a kubernetes execution context, you need to pass a `dict` with a `pod_override` key that will override the worker pod's configuration, as in this example.
+Given that Datacoves runs Airflow on a kubernetes execution context, you need to pass a `dict` with a `pod_override` key that will override the worker pod's configuration, as seen in the `CONFIG` dict in the example below.

 ### Python version